-QA Higher Education Ulster University London & Birmingham Northumbria University London

-• Linkedin Facebook • Facebook
+QA Higher Education Ulster University London, Birmingham and Manchester Northumbria University London LinkedinInstagramYouTubeFacebook • Facebook • Facebook

-Instagram • Twitter

-YouTube

-• Vimeo

-The social media accounts are used to promote QAHE and its university partners as a desirable study options, as well as to connect with students and to provide them with relevant information about studying with us.
+The social media accounts are used to promote QAHE and its university partners as a desirable study option, as well as to connect with students and to provide them with relevant information about studying with us.
 The social media accounts are thus used for, inter alia:

-- o information on student life at QAHE and its university partners - o notifications of attendance at recruitment events - o application deadlines - o announcement of scholarships - o announcements of new programmes - o photos of QAHE staff, agents and partners
+- o information on student life at QAHE and its university partners - o notifications of attendance at recruitment events - o announcements of new programmes and relevant promotions - o photos of QAHE staff, agents and partners

-Social media interactions and usage is reported monthly by the Head of Marketing.
+Social media interactions and usage is managed by our Social Media Team.